SirSimon04/notes.nvim/README.md

 * `${title}`: The title of the note.
 * `${date}`: The date of the note (YYYY-MM-DD).
 If `${date}` is used in the `filename` pattern, the user will be prompted for a date.
+* `${name}`: The name of the custom type (Example: The concrete name of a Project).
+(Only for FOlder-Based Custom Types)

 **Numbered Notes**:

 If you want your notes to be sorted by number, you can set `numbered = true` in the custom type configuration.
 This will prepend a number to the note filename that will increment with each new note created.
+The first note is created with the number 001.

 **Folder-Based Custom Types:**